Valar's GDPR commitment

 - Changes to our platform to include tools for data management

-We will also continue to monitor the guidance around GDPR compliance from privacy-related regulatory bodies and update our platform features and terms.
+We continue to monitor the guidance around GDPR compliance and update our platform features and terms.

 Commitments as a Data Controller

-In support of this, the following are initiatives we have undertaken:
+In support of this, we have undertaken the following initiatives:

-- Information Audit: As part of the GDPR, we have completed a thorough audit of all data collection, data flows, and data processing within Valar and between us and our cloud vendors.
+- Information Audit: As part of the GDPR, we have completed a thorough audit of all data collection, data flows, and data processing within Quantic and between us and our cloud vendors.

 - Information Asset Register: From our information audit, we have created an information asset register.
 This allows to ensure we are properly tracking, securing, and when applicable, removing user information across our internal systems.